Skip to main content

 The promise

 1. Every claim links to a real quote.
-Each finding, quote, competitor gap, marketing line, and feature carries a link to the actual source it came from — a Reddit thread, a Hacker News comment, a web page.
-You can open it and read it yourself.
+Each finding, quote, competitor gap, launch-copy line, and feature carries a link to the actual source it came from — a Reddit thread, a Hacker News comment, a Stack Exchange answer, a GitHub issue, a web page. metalworks reads across many sources, spanning consumers to developers to procurement, so a need isn’t measured from one crowd alone — but whatever the source, you can open it and read it yourself.

 2. Anything it can’t back, it drops.
 If the tool can’t tie a statement to a real quote (or, for web facts, a real source URL), that statement never ships.
 It isn’t softened or guessed — it’s removed.